Achronferry/CS263_PL/README.md

   > - Notation of com: from line 66 to line 81.
   > - Definition of ceval: from line 145 to line 284.
   > - Definition of cstep: from line 590 to line 743.
-  > - Defintion of hoare prove rules: from line 1347 to line 1389.
+  > - Defintion of hoare prove rules: from line 1347 to line 1390.
-  > - Defintion of provable: from line 1964 to line 1999
+  > - Definition of provable: from line 1965 to line 2001.

 * hoare_sound.v